+You may terminate this Agreement at any time by discontinuing the use of the Software and notifying McTrans.
+No refunds will be provided for any remaining portion of the Subscription Term.

+13. GOVERNING LAW:

-- 10. TERMINATION: This license is effective from the date the End User receives the Software until this License Agreement is terminated.
-End User may terminate it by returning or destroying all copies of the Software and associated documentation in End User's possession or control.
-If the End User breaches any terms of this license, the license shall terminate immediately. - 11.
-GOVERNING LAW: This License Agreement shall be governed by the laws of the State of Florida, U.S.A.
+This License Agreement shall be governed by the laws of the State of Florida, U.S.A.
 Venue for all disputes related to this License Agreement shall be in the United States District Court of the Northern District of Florida, Gainesville Division, or in the Circuit Court of the Eighth Judicial Circuit for Alachua County, Florida.

+14. U.S. GOVERNMENT RESTRICTED RIGHTS:

+The Software and associated documentation are provided with RESTRICTED RIGHTS.
+Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subdivision (c)(1)(ii) of The Rights in Technical Data and Computer Software clause at 52.227-7013 or subparagraphs (c)(1) and (2) of the Commercial Computer Software - Restricted Rights at 48CFR52.227-19.
+The contractor is McTrans, University of Florida, PO Box 116585, Gainesville, FL 32611-6585.

+15. EXPORT REGULATION:

-- 12. U.S. GOVERNMENT RESTRICTED RIGHTS: The Software and associated documentation are provided with RESTRICTED RIGHTS.
-Use, duplication, or disclosure by the U.S. Government is subject to restrictions as set forth in subdivision (c)(1)(ii) of The Rights in Technical Data and Computer Software clause at 52.227-7013 or subparagraphs (c)(1) and (2) of the Commercial Computer Software Restricted Rights at 48CFR52.227-19.
-The contractor is McTrans, University of Florida, PO Box 116585, Gainesville, FL 32611-6585. - 13.
-EXPORT REGULATION: The Software may be subject to U.S. export control laws, including the U.S. Export Control Reform Act and its associated regulations.
-End User will not directly or indirectly export, re-export, or release the Software to, or make the Software accessible from, any country, jurisdiction, or person to which export, re-export, or release is prohibited by applicable law.
-End User will comply with all applicable laws and complete all required undertakings (including obtaining any necessary export license or other governmental approval) prior to exporting, re-exporting, releasing, or otherwise making the Software available outside the U.S. - 14.
-INTEGRATION: This License Agreement is the complete and exclusive statement of the agreement between End User and McTrans and supersedes any proposal or prior agreement, oral or written, and any other communications between End User and McTrans relating to the subject matter of this License Agreement.
-This License Agreement may only be modified by a written agreement made subsequent to the date hereof and signed by both parties. - 15.
-SEVERABILITY: If any portion of this License Agreement shall be declared void or a nullity by a court of competent jurisdiction, then the remainder shall survive and remain in full force.
+The Software may be subject to U.S. export control laws and regulations, including the U.S. Export Control Reform Act and its associated regulations.
+End User will not directly or indirectly export, re-export, transfer, or release the Software to, or make the Software accessible from, any country, jurisdiction, or person to which export, re-export, transfer, or release is prohibited by applicable U.S. laws and regulations.
+End User will comply with all applicable laws and regulations and complete all required undertakings (including obtaining any necessary export license or other governmental approval) prior to exporting, re-exporting, transferring, or releasing, or otherwise making the Software available, outside the U.S. End User shall not export, re-export, transfer, or release the software or software source code to any country which is comprehensively sanctioned by the U.S. Department of the Treasury, Office of Foreign Assets Control (OFAC), as updated from time to time, which currently includes: Cuba, Iran, North Korea, Syria, and the Donetsk, Luhansk, and Crimea regions of Ukraine.

+16. SEVERABILITY:

+If any portion of this License Agreement shall be declared void or a nullity by a court of competent jurisdiction, then the remainder shall survive and remain in full force.
 Should you have any questions concerning this license, you may contact the McTrans Center, University of Florida, PO Box 116585, Gainesville, FL 32611-6585, U.S.A., [1] (800) 226-1013.

+Roundabouts User Guide Introduction ● 5